oybed/examples/ci-cd-starter/README.md

 ```
 ### By Default...

-The script will prompt you for the following
+The script will prompt you for the following variables

 * `openshift_user`: user to login into OpenShift
 * `openshift_password`: password for above user
 * `openshift_url`: OpenShift REST API endpoint
+* `nexus_url` : TODO - how do we accurately predicate this?

 ### Advanced Users Might Prefer...

-Advanced users might find that annoying, so feel free to add the above vars to the inventory file and then comments out the `vars_prompt` in [the playbook](ci-cd-starter-playbook.yml)
+To put their credential information in an ansible vars file so they aren't prompted for it on CLI every time.
+Therefore; we wrote `run.sh` to detect the presence of `vars/openshift-vars.json`, `vars/openshift-vars.yaml` or `vars/openshift-vars.yml` and use those variable files instead of prompting you.
+These files are also `.gitignored` so you don't accidentally commit your credentials to SCM.

 ## Done
-- `run.sh`
+- `run.sh` with smart loading of correct playbook based on variable files present
 - Persistent Nexus template
 - Ephemeral Jenkins with predefined plugin configuration
 - Hello World pipelines for maven and npm (integrated with OCP pipelines and BlueOcean)